madewhere/madewhere.co/CONTRIBUTING.md

 [workflow]: ./.github/workflows/gh-pages.yaml

+**Note:** Currently, madewhere requires Hugo "Extended" be installed; the non-extended version will work for the local server, but test builds will fail.

 If you need a different version of Hugo installed; it's a portable binary and keeping a different version installed is as easy as having it available in your path.